 “You’re most welcome.”

-He started, “Long, long ago, and far, far away, in a place called Toronto, there was a teaching hospital.”
+He laughed, and then started, “Long, long ago, and far, far away, in a place called Toronto, there was a teaching hospital.”

 “How long, long ago?”